Innovating with Analytics

 Analytics is also used for data mining on social media to find mentions of the brand.
 The Coca-Cola Company uses image recognition to identify its products in images shared on social media.
 This data is used for targeted ads that drive conversion rates.

-We’ve discussed three ways in which companies are innovating with analytics, and shown some specific examples: decentralization, platform analytics and data-centric business models.
-And of course there are additional ways to innovate with analytics.
+We’ve discussed three ways companies are innovating with analytics and show some specific examples: decentralization, platform analytics, and data-centric business models.
+And of course, there are additional ways to innovate with analytics.